How to Keep Wildlife Out of Your Home This Winter

 Signs of a Wildlife Infestation

 Most homeowners assume they’d know if they had a wildlife problem because they’d see it with their own eyes.
 But the truth is, some people don’t even realize they have a problem because many of these animals are nocturnal creatures that are only active during the night.
-There are a few telltale signs of a wildlife problem, the most common being:
+As a pest control company in Greensboro, we know that there are a few telltale signs of a wildlife problem, the most common being:

 - Scratching sounds coming from your attic or walls

 - Chirping or squeaking noises coming from attic, walls, or vents

 - Garbage cans and bags that have been broken into